afterfivetech/collective.videolink/README.txt

 ============

 This package adds a new view to Plone's Link content type.
-If the remote url of the link is a video supported by p4a.videoembed it will embed video.
+If the remote url of the link is an oembedable video collective.videolink will override the default `link_redirect_view` browserview to show the embedded video.

-For more information read the wiki at: https://bitbucket.org/alteroo/collective.videolink/wiki

 .. contents::

 Credits
 ======================================
-The code is a fork of another project nmd.ploneaslinkvideoembed
+The code was originally forked from another project nmd.ploneaslinkvideoembed

 .. _plonelinkasvideoembed:  http://plone.org/products/nmd.plonelinkasvideoembed